tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-03-10-tutorial-02-setup-vc-2010-environment-to-cooperate-with-opengl.md

 ---

 ## Setting up the environment
-Before we start creating our awesome graphical applications in OpenGL technology, first, we have to adjust ourprogramming environment to cooperate with this library.
-To begin, we have to have Microsoft Visual C++ 2010 Expressinstalled (here is the [link](http://www.microsoft.com/visualstudio/plk#downloads+d-2010-express)).
+Before we start creating our awesome graphical applications in OpenGL technology, first, we have to adjust our programming environment to cooperate with this library.
+To begin, we have to have Microsoft Visual C++ 2010 Express installed (here is the [link](http://www.microsoft.com/visualstudio/plk#downloads+d-2010-express)).

 Moreover, we have to download the following libraries: